Boomack Client CLI

 The config files in the current working directory and the user profile

-can have no filename extension or one of the following: .json
+can have no filename extension or one of the following: .json, .yaml, .yml.

 And they are looked up in that order.